Real estate agent: Specific representation laws

 In the case of both Florida and Colorado, dual agency and sub-agency (where both listing and selling agents represent the seller) no longer exist.

 Other brokers and agents may focus on representing buyers or tenants in a real estate transaction.
 However, licensing as a broker or salesperson authorizes the licensee to legally represent parties on either side of a transaction and providing the necessary documentation for the legal transfer of real property.
 This business decision is for the licensee to decide.
-They are fines for people acting as real estate agents when not licensed by the state.
+There are fines for people acting as real estate agents when not licensed by the state.

 In the United Kingdom, an estate agent is a person or business entity whose business is to market real estate on behalf of clients.
 There are significant differences between the actions, powers, obligations, and liabilities of brokers and estate agents in each country, as different countries take markedly different approaches to the marketing and selling of real property.

 The difference between salespersons and brokers

-Before the Multiple Listing Service (MLS) was introduced in 1967, when brokers (and their licensees) only represented sellers by providing a service to provide legal documentation on the transfer real property, the term "real estate salesperson" may have been more appropriate than it is today, given the various ways that brokers and licensees now help buyers through the legal process of transferring real property.
+Before the Multiple Listing Service (MLS) was introduced in 1967, when brokers (and their licensees) only represented sellers by providing a service to provide legal documentation on the transfer of real property, the term "real estate salesperson" may have been more appropriate than it is today, given the various ways that brokers and licensees now help buyers through the legal process of transferring real property.
 Legally, however, the term "salesperson" is still used in many states to describe a real estate licensee.